QubesOS/qubes-doc/user/advanced-configuration/disposablevm-customization.md

     [user@dom0 ~]$ qvm-features fedora-26-dvm appmenus-dispvm 1

 Note: application shortcuts that existed before setting this feature will not be updated automatically.
-Please go the the "Applications" tab in the qube's "Settings" dialog and unselect all existing shortcuts by clicking "<<", then click "Apply" and finally re-select all the shortcuts you want to see in the menu.
+Please go the the "Applications" tab in the qube's "Settings" dialog and unselect all existing shortcuts by clicking "<<", then click "OK" and close the dialog.
+Give it a few seconds time and then reopen and re-select all the shortcuts you want to see in the menu.
+See [this page](/doc/managing-appvm-shortcuts) for background information.

 ## Security